The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 e.
 Recruitment Counselors and Judicial Board Members must disassociate from their chapters beginning April 1st.
 This means Recruitment Counselors and Judicial Board members may not wear or use any item that can be identified with any sorority (i.e. t-shirts, insignia, car tags, etc) which includes letters, names, symbols, house addresses, etc. Disaffiliation begins 30 days before Fall Primary Recruitment and will end at the conclusion of Fall Primary Recruitment.

 i.
-Disassociation is effective the first day of Panhellenic Approved Spring Weekend and will end at the conclusion of Fall Primary Recruitment.
+Disassociation is effective beginning April 1st and will end at the conclusion of Fall Primary Recruitment.
 Disassociation shall be defined as: no display of Greek letters, insignia, or any evidence of fraternity chapter on items including but not limited to the following: jewelry, vehicle, key chains, décor of my living quarters, Facebook profile/social networks.
 In addition, Recruitment Counselors and Judicial Board members shall keep their affiliation confidential and take all the necessary steps to prevent its disclosure in social and/or professional settings.

 ii.
 Disaffiliation is effective 30 days before Fall Primary Recruitment and will end at the conclusion of Fall Primary Recruitment.
 Disaffiliation shall be defined as: no direct or indirect contact with members of their own fraternity, no verbal communication, written communication, or interaction of any kind with members of their own fraternity through a third party, and no discussion with members of other fraternity chapters regarding recruitment at any time.